agentlang-ai/agentlang-docs/docs/tutorial.md

 -d '{"Blog.Core/BlogPost": {"Name": "post01", "Title": "hello, world", "Content": "My first post"}}'
 ```

-In the response, note the auto-generated `__path__` attribute in the blog-post instance that encodes the route to the
+In the response that you receive, note the auto-generated `__path__` attribute in the blog-post instance that encodes the route to the
 blog-post from the user.
 Also note the system generated globally-unique identifier for the blog-post, under the attribute
 `:Id`.